asim-qureshi/Typewriter.js/README.md

 ## **About the cursor animation:

-<b>Important!</b>
+<b>*IMPORTANT!</b>

-The cursor is simply a <span> tag at the very end of the sentences, where the content is a vertical bar, and the blinking animation is done using CSS3 animations (see the cursor.css file).
-Please ensure to include the CSS therein into your project.
+The cursor is simply a <span> tag at the very end of the sentences, where the content is a vertical bar, and the blinking animation is done using CSS3 animations (see the cursor.css file). <b>Please ensure to include the CSS therein into your project.</b>